-Just before the first batch of mandates took effect, insurers reported Obamacare would increase premiums for some consumers by up to 30 percent in 2011.
-But that was before the Obama administration accused carriers of "misinformation."
+Just before the first batch of mandates took effect, insurers reported ObamaCare would increase premiums for some consumers by up to 30 percent in 2011.
+But that was before the Obama administration accused carriers of "misinformation" and effectively threatened them with bankruptcy unless they stopped speaking ill of the law.
 Yet the truth has a way of stepping into the light.

-Multiple reports show the news will get worse in 2014, when the waivers expire and the law takes full effect.
+Multiple reports show the news gets worse in 2014, when the waivers expire and the law takes full effect.

 MIT health economist Jonathan Gruber projects that six out of 10 consumers in Wisconsin's individual market will see their premiums go up by an average of 31 percent.
 Many will see much larger increases.
-Gruber is one of Obamacare's biggest supporters, and was even a paid consultant to the Obama administration.
+Gruber is one of ObamaCare's biggest supporters, and was even a paid consultant to the Obama administration.
 Will the administration now accuse him of spreading misinformation?